satishsverma/dockerSDK_telegeram_python/README.md

 3. In Telegram, you can use the following commands:
 - `/help`: Get help and list of commands
-- `/getlist`: Get a list of all containers
+- `/list`: Get a list of all containers
 - `/start CONTAINER_NAME`: Start a specific container
+- `/logs CONTAINER_NAME -n 10` : Get container logs default 10 lines
 - `/stop CONTAINER_NAME`: Stop a containers
 - `/stop_all`: Stop all containers